 Health Insurance Requirements

-In light of recent healthcare law changes, the Health and Counseling Center verifies health insurance policy information from students who waive the Student Health Insurance Plan.
+In light of recent healthcare law changes, the Health & Counseling Center verifies health insurance policy information from students who waive the Student Health Insurance Plan.

 Participation in DU’s health care program (which consists of paying the Health/Counseling Fee and purchasing Student Health Insurance Plan) allows students to receive medical and mental health care at our Health & Counseling Center for little or no out-of-pocket costs.